 It also provides a range of natural benefits when consumed.
 THC does this too, but there are some differences in the type of benefits produced by each.

 For instance, CBD oil is known to be an effective treatment for seizures and related conditions such as epilepsy.
-It shares various benefits with THC too, such as reducing inflammation, pain relief, and lowering anxiety, while THC’s appetite inducing effects are used as treatment for side-effects chemotherpay.
+It shares various benefits with THC too, such as reducing inflammation, pain relief, and lowering anxiety, while THC’s appetite-inducing effects are used as a treatment for the side-effects of chemotherapy.